LukeShortCloud/rootpages/src/automation/ansible.rst

            apply:
              delegate_to: "{{ container_name }}"

-There is also a community project called `ansible-blender <https://github.com/TomasTomecek/ansible-bender>`__ that seeks to be a spiritual successor to the now deprecated Ansible-Container project.
+There is also a community project called `ansible-bender <https://github.com/TomasTomecek/ansible-bender>`__ that seeks to be a spiritual successor to the now deprecated Ansible-Container project.
 It is used to build containers using Ansible playbooks.
 [77]

 Python API
 ----------